Nimauric/Mapler/README.md

 cd mapler
 ```

 The pipeline requires Snakemake and Conda.
-If running on a SLURM cluster, the Snakemake SLURM executor plugin is also needed..
+If running on a SLURM cluster, the Snakemake SLURM executor plugin is also needed.
 If they're not already installed, they can be set up in a conda environment:

 ```bash
 conda create -n mapler -c bioconda -c conda-forge 'bioconda::snakemake>=8.28' 'conda-forge::conda>=24.1.2' bioconda::snakemake-executor-plugin-slurm